louMoxy/project-nightingale/content/blogs/special-supplement-within-the-journal-rheumatology-1.md

 **Key messages**

-* Women with axSpA have a longer diagnostic delay compared with males.
+1. Women with axSpA have a longer diagnostic delay compared with males.
 This may be due to:

-  * Differences in presenting symptoms
+       a) Differences in presenting symptoms

-  * AxSpA in women sometimes misdiagnosed as fibromyalgia
+       b) AxSpA in women sometimes misdiagnosed as fibromyalgia

-  * Historical perception (now myth) of axSpA as a “male disease”
+       c) Historical perception (now myth) of axSpA as a “male disease”

-  * In men, SpA often diagnosed may years before first attack of acute anterior uveitis (AAU).
+       d) In men, SpA often diagnosed may years before first attack of acute  anterior uveitis (AAU).
 However, in women, diagnosis is significantly more often made after the first attack of AAU.
 Therefore, screening of AAU patients in ophthalmology could reduce diagnostic delay, especially in women
-* Women with axSpA show significantly lower TNF inhibitor efficacy and drug survival compared with males.
+2. Women with axSpA show significantly lower TNF inhibitor efficacy and drug survival compared with males.
-* Men have a higher radiological progression, but the disease burden is similar for both sexes.
+3. Men have a higher radiological progression, but the disease burden is similar for both sexes.

-· Ankylosing spondylitis (AS) or radiological axial SpA (axSpA) is more frequently diagnosed in men compared with women (3:1), whereas non-radiographic axSpA has an equal sex distribution.
+4. Ankylosing spondylitis (AS) or radiological axial SpA (axSpA) is more frequently diagnosed in men compared with women (3:1), whereas non-radiographic axSpA has an equal sex distribution.
 The authors suggest that this sex distribution might be explained by differences in disease course between the two sexes.
 Men with axSpA show a higher radiological progression (45 vs 33%), whereas women show higher disease activity scores (mean BASDAI 3.2–5.9 vs 3.9–6.3) and extra-articular manifestations (73 vs 82%).

-* Women with axSpA are found to be less often positive for the HLA-B27 allele compared with males, which might explain the different presentation of axSpA in men and women, such as radiological progression.
+5. Women with axSpA are found to be less often positive for the HLA-B27 allele compared with males, which might explain the different presentation of axSpA in men and women, such as radiological progression.
 The presence of the HLA-B27 allele is associated with a greater chance for a positive MRI of the SI joints.
 In addition, HLA-B27 has also been found to be a predictor for having a positive treatment response and better drug survival on biologics.
-* For women, pain sensation fluctuates during the menstrual cycle and women also have a greater number of pain receptors and a different expression of these receptors, for instance, in the opioid receptors.
+6. For women, pain sensation fluctuates during the menstrual cycle and women also have a greater number of pain receptors and a different expression of these receptors, for instance, in the opioid receptors.
 This could explain the overall higher pain sensitivity in women compared with men, which might contribute to higher pain scores reported for patient questionnaires by women with rheumatic diseases.

 # [Prevalence and impact of comorbidities in axial spondyloarthritis: systematic review and meta-analysis](https://academic.oup.com/rheumatology/article/59/Supplement_4/iv47/5923434)